telekom-security/tpotce/cloud/README.md

 Here you can create a custom config file for `ewsposter`.
 e.g. when you have your own credentials for delivering data to our [Sicherheitstacho](https://sicherheitstacho.eu/start/main).
-You can find the `ews.cfg` template file here: `cloud/ansible/roles/custom_ews/templates/ews.cfg` and adapt it as you like.
+You can find the `ews.cfg` template file here: [`cloud/ansible/roles/custom_ews/templates/ews.cfg`](../cloud/ansible/roles/custom_ews/templates/ews.cfg) and adapt it for your needs.

 For setting custom credentials, these settings would be relevant for you (the rest of the file can stay as is):
 ```